 - Pain in the neck, jaw, or back

 These differences in symptoms can make heart trouble harder to identify in women.
-It’s crucial to understand that heart trouble symptoms aren’t always classic “chest pain” and may be subtle, especially in women.
+It’s crucial to understand that heart trouble symptoms of heart attack aren’t always classic “chest pain” and may be subtle, especially in women.
 Recognizing these gender-specific signs can be lifesaving, ensuring timely medical intervention when needed.

 Prevention of Heart Attack